 If the firmware on your Mac is password safe, it may not automatically load the ROM firmware due to additional security reasons.
 You can disable the additional security by following these steps;

 Verbose Mode: The verbose mode displays the progress of the startup process in a text format.
 You can leverage the verbose mode to resolve any custom hardware and kernel extensions related problems.
-In addition, the verbose mode displays how the MacOS loads its components.
+Also, the verbose mode displays how the macOS loads its components.